gaoxy-GXY/learngit/Readme-GXY.txt

-Git is a version control system.
+Git is a  distributed version control system.
-Gir is free software.
+Gir is free distributed under the GPL.

 let doesn't just happen to you;